gnibu/offline-tiddlyweb/README.md

 Files created in the local dir are not created on the server at the moment.

+Known bug: there is a possible race condition if a file is writen externaly right after the sha1 is calculated

 Here is a sample config file

 ```